Shathin/folio/src/content/post/bali-family-vacation-2025-day-7-8.md

   </figcaption>
 </figure>

 Goa Gajah (the “Elephant Cave”) is an archaeological site dating back to around the 9th–11th centuries; it features a carved stone entrance with a menacing face, a small cave with Hindu and Buddhist iconography, and bathing pools that were excavated in the 1950s.
 The cave is atmospheric but compact — there’s a fair amount of walking and steps to reach the main spot.
 The surrounding terraces and souvenir stalls make it a quick stop for most visitors.
+They spent about 45 minutes to an hour here, which was enough to explore the cave and the surrounding area.

 <figure class="flex flex-col items-center mx-auto md:w-3/4">
   <img src="/assets/images/posts/bali-family-vacation-2025/day-7-8/7_9.png" />